dhellmann/pymotw-3/source/gc/index.rst

 Finding References to Objects that Cannot be Collected
 ======================================================

-Looking for the object holding a reference to something in the garbage list is a little trickier than seeing what an object references.
+Looking for the object holding a reference to another object is a little trickier than seeing what an object references.
 Because the code asking about the reference needs to hold a reference itself, some of the referrers need to be ignored.
 This example creates a graph cycle, then works through the ``Graph`` instances and removes the reference in the "parent" node.

 .. literalinclude:: gc_get_referrers.py
    :caption: